adrybakov/rad-tools/docs/source/user-guide/module/crystal/bravais-lattices/index.rst

 For the full reference see :ref:`api_crystal`

-Bravais lattice notation follows Setyawan and Curtarolo [1]_.
+Bravais lattice notation and standardization follows Setyawan and Curtarolo [1]_.

 Each Bravais lattice is an instance of :py:class:`.Lattice` class.